bag3318/RockPaperScissors/docs/about.md

 ## Why use Ruby?

 Ruby is a programming language that has been around for a little over 2 decades.
 The gem-attributed language was primarily developed by *Yukihiro "Matz" Matsumoto* in Japan.
 Ruby stood out to me because of it's unique code structure design.
-I decided to use Ruby becuase I wanted to learn an **object oriented programming language**.
+I decided to use Ruby becuase I wanted to learn an **object oriented programming language<sup>3</sup>**.
 Ruby appealed to me by its unique code structure.

 ## The Code